MONEY MARKETS-Wall Street scrambles for cash on storm worries

 * Fears of storm disruption causes scramble for cash

-* U.S. rates futures rise as Fed mulls stimulus options (Updates market action, adds quotes)
+* U.S. rates futures rise as Fed mulls stimulus options (Updates U.S. action, changes dateline, previous London)

 By Richard Leong